dmakushin/secret-santa/README.md

 # secret-santa
 Tool that helps assign roles for classic office game Secret Santa

 You should add list of emails of all players into santas_list.json.
-Only one email in per line.
+Only one email per line.
 After that start the tool like

-python santa.py --u username --p password --s imap.gmail.com
+`python santa.py --u username --p password --s imap.gmail.com`

 Where username/password - your credentials for your email and imap.gmail.com is example of mail server which might be used.